Detailed content of our market study

 Four major groups share more than a hundred sunglasses licenses:

 EssilorLuxottica: EssilorLuxottica is a world leader in the design, manufacture and distribution of ophthalmic lenses, optical frames and sunglasses.
-Created in ****, the company brings together the complementary expertise of two players, the first in advanced lens technologies, the second in eyewear mastery.It achieved €**.* billion in sales in ****.
+Created in ****, the company combines the complementary expertise of two players, the first in advanced lens technologies, the second in eyewear mastery.It achieved €**.* billion in sales in ****.
 Marchon: founded in the United States in ****, the group is now the second largest.
 It will achieve sales of $*.** billion in ****.
 Safilo: the world's third-largest eyewear manufacturer, with net sales of €*** million in ****.
 Marcolin: Italian Giovanni Marcolin founded his company in **** in Cadore, Veneto.
 Six years later, he opened a factory to manufacture his first pair of spectacles.

 The optician market is made up of a number of different players:

 Independent opticians who are not part of a branded network, representing nearly half of all outlets but generating less than **% of sales.
 They join a central purchasing group to benefit from competitive supply conditions.
-Cooperative groups, made up of opticians belonging to ...
+Cooperative groups, made up of opticians belonging to the ...

 3.2 The production process